 India: South Asia’s largest economy still forecasts continued strong growth

-In India, South Asia’s largest economy, GDP is expected to expand by 7.4% in 2017 and further to 7.6% the year after, based on increased consumer spending and government initiatives to boost private investment.
+In India, South Asia’s largest economy, GDP is expected to expand 7.9% this year, based on increased consumer spending and government initiatives to boost private investment.
 The government has ambitious plans to transform India into a competitive, high-growth, high productivity middle-income country.
 The economy is now diversifying from being largely agro-based to a manufacturing and service-based economy.

 These ambitious plans to transform the Indian economy are highly dependent on the availability of jobs and the quality of the labor force.
 According to this article “Skilling India” published by the World Bank, more than 12 million youth between 15 and 29 years of age are expected to enter India’s labor force every year for the next two decades.
 The government’s recent skill gap analysis concludes that by 2022 another 109 million or so skilled workers will be needed.

 Only 2.3 percent of India’s workforce has received some formal skills training.
 The recently-launched National Skill Development Mission aims to train approximately 400 million people across India by 2022.
 It appears that India has the workforce to fuel projected growth.
 Now there is a race to make sure that available workers will possess the required skills.